Pornography (album): Background and recording

 On the album's recording sessions, Smith noted "there was a lot of drugs involved".
 The band took LSD and drank a lot of alcohol, and to save money, they slept in the office of their record label.
 The musicians usually turned up at eight, and left at midday looking "fairly deranged".
 Smith related: "We had an arrangement with the off-licence up the road, every night they would bring in supplies.
 We decided we weren't going to throw anything out.
 We built this mountain of empties in the corner, a gigantic pile of debris in the corner.
 It just grew and grew".
 According to Tolhurst, "we wanted to make the ultimate, intense album.
 I can't remember exactly why, but we did".
 The recording sessions commenced and concluded in three weeks.
 Smith noted, "At the time, I lost every friend I had, everyone, without exception, because I was incredibly obnoxious, appalling, self-centred".
-He also noted that with the album, he "channelled all the self-destructive elements of my personality into doing something".
+He also noted that with the album, he "channelled all the self-destructive elements of my personality into doing something".He would later say in a 1987 Spin interview that, “lyrically, content-wise.
+Pornography is just a very odd record that was made by a very odd group.
+I don’t think I would recognize myself around that time.
+I was undergoing a lot of mental stress.
+But it had nothing to do with the group, it just had to do with what I was like, my age and things.
+I think I got to my worst round about Pornography.
+Looking back and getting other people’s opinions of what went on, I was a pretty monstrous sort of person at that time.”

 Polydor Records, the company in charge of Fiction, was initially displeased with the album's title, which it saw as being potentially offensive.